douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 3. Transparency and Explainability:

-    -   AI algorithms, especially deep learning models, are often considered \"black boxes\" due to their complexity and lack of transparency.
-There\'s a growing demand for explainable AI so that healthcare providers can understand and trust the AI\'s decision-making process.
+    -   AI algorithms, especially deep learning models, are often considered "black boxes" due to their complexity and lack of transparency.
+There's a growing demand for explainable AI so that healthcare providers can understand and trust the AI's decision-making process.

 4. Regulatory Compliance:

     -   The rapidly evolving nature of AI technologies poses challenges for regulatory bodies.
-There\'s a need for frameworks that can keep pace with technological advancements while ensuring patient safety and efficacy of AI applications.
+There's a need for frameworks that can keep pace with technological advancements while ensuring patient safety and efficacy of AI applications.

 5. Integration into Healthcare Systems: